odevauchelle/pyFreeFem/README.md

 ```
 ![Circular mesh](./figures/create_mesh.svg)

+Creating a mesh with FreeFem++ can be useful by itself, for instance to calculate [travel times](./documentation/travel_time.md) along known streamlines.
+Often, though, we want to use that mesh for finite elements computations.

 ## Finite element matrices

 To get finite element matrices, we first need to create a mesh, and define a finite element space.
 The VarfBlock function then creates, and exports, the matrix corresponding to a variational formulation: